avcdsld/ecdao-quest-submissions/README.md

 #### 2. What does the `AuthAccount` mean in the `prepare` phase of the transaction?

 `AuthAccount` is an object to access the account's storage of the authorizer of a transaction.
-Using its methods, it is possible to store resource objects and create links to the account's storage.
+Using its methods, it is possible to store/load resource objects and create/remove links to the account's storage.

 #### 3. What is the difference between the `prepare` phase and the `execute` phase in the transaction?